IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 Modern high-DPI (dots per inch) displays actually scale content to provide sharper image quality when content is designed appropriately.
 For example, a website with a width of `800px` on a 13" MacBook Air actually fills `1600px` of the display — it uses 4 physical pixels (2 in width, 2 in height) to render every 1 pixel of content.
 If you have a 4K TV at home (3840 x 2160), a similar process occurs when it is upscaling 1920 x 1080 content (which is HD, but not 4K).

 You should consider how much of the browser window your images will cover (in pixels), and then *double that value* when cropping or downloading image files.
 For example, an image that will only take up half of the browser window at the most (e.g. one side of a two-column layout, `550px` of window space) should have an original width of approximately `1100px`.

 When downloading images from [Unsplash](https://unsplash.com), the most appropriate size for your layout will often be the small or medium option.
+If you do not have the option of downloading the appropriate size (or are starting with a photo from a different source that is too large), use a photo editing application or the online utility [Squoosh](https://squoosh.app) to resize it.

 To illustrate, the two images below are each inside of `<figure>` elements that have the property `max-width: 320px`.
 Even though they look identical, the one on the left has a much smaller original resolution and file size, which can result in faster loading times.
 <div style="display: flex; justify-content: space-evenly; gap: 1ch;">